AppleMax1992/IPCK/README.md

 2. git lfs pull

 ## Experimental results
-All experiment results are stored in the notebook folder, for example, the folder with the name E-2-5 means, the E(experiment) result on Dataset II (Single-label multi-class classification) with 5 shots(5 samples for each label).
+All experiment results are stored in the ```notebooks``` folder, for example, the folder with the name E-2-5 means, the E(experiment) result on Dataset II (Single-label multi-class classification) with 5 shots(5 samples for each label).

+The ablation study results are shown in  ```M-BASE-PKG_I, M-Flan-T5-PKG_I , K-BASE-PKG_I and K-Flan-PKG_I``` , where  ```M-BASE-PKG_I``` stands for pipeline with T5 model and no knowledgeable_verbalizer, while K-Flan-PKG_I stands for pipeline with FLAN-T5 and knowledgeable_verbalizer.

 There are also directories with named ```Muilt``` for example, in ```notebooks\E-50\Muilt```, it's the experiment result of unified models for both tasks, however, the result is not good, so we didn't make them in the paper.

-The ablation study results are shown in  ```M-BASE-PKG_I, M-Flan-T5-PKG_I , K-BASE-PKG_I and K-Flan-PKG_I``` , where  ```M-BASE-PKG_I``` stands for pipeline with T5 model and no knowledgeable_verbalizer, while K-Flan-PKG_I stands for pipeline with FLAN-T5 and knowledgeable_verbalizer.